Mardi Himal Trek

 The trail passes through grassy patches and some steeper sections, but nothing too hard.
 Along the way, the impressive views of snow-covered mountains and glaciers will surely keep you in awe.
 Finally, we reach Mardi Himal Base Camp, situated at 4,500m, it offers panoramic views of Mardi, Machapuchhre, South Annapurna, and Hiunchuli.
 Just make sure you take enough snaps of this rare scenery before hiking back down to High Camp for lunch.
 After lunch, we trek down to Badal Danda.
 Overnight stay at Badal Danda.

-Day 5: Badal Danda to Sidhing village to Lumre and drive back to Pokhara.
+Day 5: Badal Danda to Kalimati to Lumre and drive back to Pokhara.

-The last day of our Mardi Hiam Trek starts with an incredible sunrise view over the Annapurna range, at the Badal Dada.
-After breakfast, we trek towards Sidhing Village all the way down from Badal Danda.
+The last day of our Mardi Himal Trek starts with an incredible sunrise view over the Annapurna range, at the Badal Dada.
+After breakfast, we trek towards Kalimati Village down from Badal Danda & Forest camp.
 As we are taking a different path, the scenery is new and refreshing.
-After trekking 4 hours downhill we will reach Sidhing, where we will have our lunch.
+After trekking 4 hours downhill we will reach Kalimati, where we will have our lunch.
 It is a beautiful village situated at an altitude of 1,945 m.
 From here, we trek to Lumre, which takes about 2 hours of trekking.
 The path is easy, and we will cover it faster, as we walk after having lunch.
 From Lumre, we take a drive back to Pokhara, which takes 2 hours.
 Our trek ends here at Pokhara.

 Mardi Himal Trek | North Nepal Trek